rebelsky/sams-assorted-musings-reflections/group-of-grinnell-students.md

 students to the [Midstates Consoritum for Math and Science](http://www.mathsciconsortium.org/)'s [2] annual Undergraduate Research Symposium in Physical Science, Mathematics, and Computer Science [5,7].
-None of the students were CS or math majors.
-I knew two of the students fairly well (one was a student from one of my sections of CSC 151, one was a student assistant in the Grinnell Science Project) and two of the students casually (one was a part of the large group that met at the Rebelsky household weekly for summer game night and one I think I know through the second-year science retreat).
-But watching them at the symposium, and talking to them at lunch, reminds me of why I feel so fortunate to teach at Grinnell.
+None of the students were CS or math majors [8].
+I knew two of the students moderately well (one was a student from one of my sections of CSC 151, one was a student assistant in the Grinnell Science Project) and two of the students casually (one was a part of the large group that met at the Rebelsky household weekly for summer game night and one I think I know through the second-year science retreat).

+I wasn't thrilled to come to the symposium this weekend, particularly given that none of my research students (in fact, none of our CS students whatsoever) were presenting.
+I was even less thrilled because it meant that I had to miss middle son's concert (including his performance on Jaw Harp), eldest and middle son's first swimming and diving meet of the year, and TEDxGrinnellCollege [9].
+Would I have preferred to be at those events?
+Definitely.
+Were there positives from attending?
+Yes, there definitely were.
+In particularly watching the Grinnell students at the symposium, and talking to them at lunch and elswehere, reminds me of why I feel so fortunate to teach at Grinnell.
 Let's look at some reasons.

 First, and not so surprisingly, these students are strong scientists and their passion for science shows itself in many ways.
 They've done